pedrofranceschi/dotfiles/README.md

 pedrofranceschi's dotfiles
 ========

 These are my dotfiles.
-I created them almost from scratch when I started using zsh + tmux and adapted them to my needs.
+I created them almost from scratch when I started using zsh + tmux and adapted them to my needs, although [thalesmello's dotfiles](https://github.com/thalesmello/dotfiles) were good source of inspiration.

 #### What's included